Gablier-R/api-collections-movies/README.md

 The Collections Movies API is a project that manages movie collections, allowing users to create, share, view, edit and delete their own collections.
 In addition to being able to maintain your accesses too.

+The idea of ​​this project is to be integrated into a mobile movie app

 ## Functionalities

 - CRUD (Create, Read, Update, Delete) for users.